 Of course, a lot depends on just where in Cali you settle.
 Fresno is significantly cheaper than, say, Berkeley.
 You can use Nerd Wallet’s cost of living calculator to help you find a California city that works for your budget.

-5. California is diverse
+5. California Is Diverse.

 You can see the Latino heritage in everything, from the language to the food to the architecture.
 But it’s not just the Latin American influence that makes the state great.

 California is home to a huge Asian American population.
-There’s a bustling Chinatown in nearly every major city where you can enjoy awesome food and shopping.
+There’s a bustling Chinatown in nearly every major city, where you can enjoy awesome food and shopping.
 Meanwhile, cities like Oakland are rich in African American history and culture.

 If you’re into rain, snow, sleet, and ice, then you may not want to move to California.
 Much of California tends to be sunny and dry.
-In L.A. it’s basically 71 degrees and partly cloudy 300 days of the year.
+In L.A., it’s basically 71 degrees and partly cloudy 300 days of the year.

 And then there’s the Bay Area, with the most inscrutable weather in the world.
 As the saying (often attributed to Mark Twain) goes: "The coldest winter I ever spent was a summer in San Francisco."

-The cities of Cali are full of fun, opportunity, and lovely people, but it’s the great outdoors that you’ll really fall in love with.
+The cities of Cali are full of fun, opportunity, and lovely people, but it’s the great outdoors you’ll really fall in love with.
 Moving to California is ideal for anyone who likes to hike in the mountains, fish in alpine lakes, gaze upon wildflower super blooms, or surf gnarly waves.

-California has nine national parks.
+California also has nine national parks.
 That’s more than any other state (sorry, Alaska)!
 Here’s the list in alphabetical order (we’re not choosing favorites here).

 - Channel Islands National Park